pulumi/docs/content/docs/reference/pkg/nodejs/pulumi/kubernetes/storage/v1beta1/_index.md

 container, the kubelet will automatically populate the CSINode object for the CSI driver as part of kubelet plugin registration.
 CSINode has the same name as a node.
-If the object is missing, it means either there are no CSI Drivers available on the node, or the Kubelet version is low enough that it doesn't create this object.
+If the object is missing, it means either there are no CSI Drivers available on the node, or the Kubelet version is low enough that it doesn&#39;t create this object.
 CSINode has an OwnerReference that points to the corresponding node object.

 {{% /md %}}
 <h3 class="pdoc-member-header" id="CSINode-constructor">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/29c5de9ab670fbde537d30d1d4f50dcdcebc101f/sdk/nodejs/storage/v1beta1/CSINode.ts#L74"> <b>constructor</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/fc7bf17d2690690238cffe205e84f482c6f3c867/sdk/nodejs/storage/v1beta1/CSINode.ts#L74"> <b>constructor</b></a>
 </h3>
 <div class="pdoc-member-contents">
 {{% md %}}